Bay & Workshop Management

 - Simplified, larger bay cards optimized for distance viewing

-- A top status bar with current time and bay counts
+- A top status bar showing garage name, current time, and bay counts (active, available, maintenance, on hold)

 - Auto-refresh every 30 seconds